 Chloe Moray is a college student who feels she’s gifted with the power of faith and perseverance to overcome any difficulty in life.
-Off late, she starts having disturbing nightmares which seem only on the increasing side – which mostly are reminiscent of the difficulties she may have had as a part of her troubled childhood.
-When she starts seeing a weird connection between herself and the case of a missing girl twelve years ago.
+Of late, she starts having disturbing nightmares which seem only on the increasing side – which are mostly reminiscent of the difficulties she may have had as a part of her troubled childhood.
+She starts seeing a weird connection between herself and the case of a missing girl twelve years ago.
 Flabbergasted, Chloe decides to restore her faith in God while trying to force her troubles into reality to catch hold of the culprit who’s been haunting her.
 ‘Wildflower’ is a story of connections, dreams and nightmares turning towards faith and spirituality.

 Read More: Best Original Shows on Netflix

 This is a tale that revolves around three families and how they come at crossroads owing to two different incidents – something that would change their lives forever, ‘A Question of Faith’ begins with Pastor David and his twelve-year-old son Eric.
 While the Pastor is a devout himself, he often tends to neglect his son and chooses faith over family.
 Kate is a single mother who deeply believes in God as opposed to her daughter Maria who is a non-believer of sorts and the most qualified person in her family.
 John is a business owner who is not doing well financially and pins his hopes on to his daughter Michelle who is an aspiring singer.
 Their worlds collide when Maria hits Eric in a car accident and goes to jail while Michelle collapses owing to her health concerns.
 The three families start questioning their faiths and why they are where they are, thus leading to their worlds coming closer.